ZhangLabTJU/PubBCRPredictor/README.md

 # PubBCRPredictor

 ## Overview
-The public antibody prediction module leverages the pre-trained **BCR-V-BERT** model to classi-fy heavy chain antibodies (binary classification) and predict light chain antibodies (regression).
+The public antibody prediction module leverages the pre-trained **BCR-V-BERT** model to classify heavy chain antibodies (binary classification) and predict light chain antibodies (regression).
 This feature allows for the identification of public antibodies using advanced transformer-based sequence analysis.

 ## License
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) (see License file).